AOP-PHP/AOP/doc/Contents/chapter2.md

   are wildcards.

 *    *()  will accept any function call in the root namespace
-*    admin*() will accept any function call in the root namespace wich name starts with admin
+*    admin*() will accept any function call in the root namespace which name starts with admin
-*    *admin() will accept any function call in the root namespace wich name ends with admin
+*    *admin() will accept any function call in the root namespace which name ends with admin
 *    namespaceOne/*() will accept any function call in the namespace namespaceOne, but not in subnamespaces of namespaceOne
 *    namespaceOne/namespaceTwo/*() will accept any function call in the namespace namespaceOne/namespaceTwo only
 *    */*() will accept any function call in any single level namespace (eg namespaceOne/functionName or namespaceTwo/otherFunctionName